district0x/d0xperiments/README.md

 in a datascript db.
 It then starts a HTTP server which exposes to endpoints /db and /datoms.

-A GET to /db endpoint will response with a edn serialized, gzip compressed version of the current db state.
+A GET to /db endpoint will respond with a edn serialized, gzip compressed version of the current db state.

 A POST to /datoms will request the datoms needed in order to fullfill a collection of pulls and datalog queries.